Sai25Hajime/PRODIGY_ML_03/README.md

 4. Add a Code cell above the given code in the ipynb file to mount your Google drive.
 5. Then use the code given in the .ipynb file.

+# Warning
+Please use the train and test zip files from the website as it contains a lot more photos and so the model will be more accurate.

 # Code Execution
 The code is inside the SVM_Cat_vs_Dog_Classification.ipynb file.
 Do the above steps and then execute the code given.
 The SVM is trained on the photos contained in the train and test files.